NWChemEx/NWChemEx/dox/module_system.md

-or not, *etc.* The aforementioned module system is such that some of these property types are intrinsically convertible among each other (*e.g.*, the property type `JKBuilder` would automatically be usable as a `JBuilder` or a `KBuilder`, albiet at additional cost since it would build both matrices).
+or not, *etc.* The aforementioned module system is such that some of these property types are intrinsically convertible among each other (*e.g.*, the property type `JKBuilder` would automatically be usable as a `JBuilder` or a `KBuilder`, albeit at additional cost since it would build both matrices).

-While it's hard to say upfront how many property types we need, and what the APIs for those property types should look like.
-Our goal is to come up with some spanning set for all of electronic structure theory.
-Ideally this set should be as small as possible, while still maintaining some level of generality so that the module can be used in multiple scenarios.
+While it's hard to say upfront how many property types we need, and what the APIs for those property types should look like, our goal is to come up with some spanning set of property types for all of electronic structure theory.
+Ideally this set should be as small as possible, while still maintaining some level of generality so that the modules can be used in multiple scenarios.
 This will no doubt be an iterative process.
-Along the way though